ligerlac/z-prime-ttbar-gradients/README.md

 *   **Leverage Keras**: It allows you to use the rich and mature Keras API for building and training models.
 *   **Pre-training Only**: The primary use case is to pre-train a powerful discriminator.
 The trained model is then used to compute a score for each event, which is used as a static input feature in the main analysis.
 The weights of a TF/Keras model are **not** part of the global significance optimisation.
 *   **Configuration**: The architecture is defined in the configuration file, with activations specified as strings (e.g., `"relu"`, `"tanh"`).

+### The MVA Workflow: Pre-training and In-situ Optimisation

+The framework handles MVAs in a two-stage process: an initial, one-off pre-training phase, followed by an optional, continuous optimisation phase that happens alongside the main analysis optimisation.

+#### Stage 1: Pre-training

+*   **When**: This happens once at the start of the analysis if `general.run_mva_training` is `True`.
+*   **Data**: The framework allows for a completely separate object definition for MVA training.
+In `config.good_object_masks`, you can define an `mva` key with different object selection criteria than the `analysis` key.
+This is useful for training on a broader, less-biased dataset.
+*   **Process**:
+    1. During event processing (`_prepare_data`), two parallel sets of object collections are created: one for the main analysis and one for MVA training, each with its own "good object" masks applied.
+    2. After all files are processed, the MVA-specific data is passed to `_run_mva_training`.
+    3. The models (both JAX and Keras) are trained on this dedicated dataset.
+    4. The resulting trained model (for Keras) or parameters (for JAX) are saved to disk.

+#### Stage 2: Inference and In-situ Optimisation (Fine-tuning)

+*   **When**: This happens at every step of the main gradient-based optimisation loop.
+*   **Inference (On-the-fly)**:
+    *   The MVA *instance* (containing the forward pass logic) and its input *features* are attached to a special collection in the event record.
+    *   The differentiable selection function (e.g., `Zprime_softcuts_jax_workshop`) must be designed to accept this collection and the global `params` dictionary as inputs.
+    *   Inside this traced function, the MVA's `forward_pass` is called on-the-fly, using the current state of the MVA's weights from the `params` dictionary.
+This ensures that the entire calculation, from MVA inputs to score, is part of the JAX computation graph.
+*   **In-situ Optimisation (JAX only)**:
+    *   If an MVA is configured with `framework: "jax"` and `grad_optimisation.optimise: True`, its pre-trained parameters are included in the set of globally optimisable parameters.
+    *   Because the MVA's forward pass is executed on-the-fly within the main traced function, its output (the MVA score) is fully differentiable with respect to its weights and biases.
+    *   The gradient of the final statistical significance is therefore also calculated with respect to these MVA parameters.
+    *   The `optax` optimiser updates the MVA weights at each step, effectively "fine-tuning" the MVA to directly maximise the analysis significance, alongside all other selection cuts.
+    *   Keras models are used for inference only; their weights are not optimised during this stage.

 ### Extending and Adding a New MVA